 Spanking doesn’t teach a child much about why the behavior is bad and how they could do better.
 They may learn to avoid doing it when you’re around so they won’t get hit, but there’s no reason for them to avoid it when you’re not there, so they don’t gain self discipline skills.
 Read more on physical punishment and spanking here.

 If the power tools aren’t working, seek peer advice, parent education, or professional support as needed.

 Sometimes handling our child’s misbehavior can make us really angry.
 Look here for tips on “What if you’re angry at your child?“.

 When misbehavior stops, or after a time out or a consequence is complete, then re-engage with your child, providing positive attention and praise for good behavior.

-It’s especially important to do this if you got angry at your child.
+It’s especially important to do this if you lost your cool and got angry at your child.
 Read more about Resolution.